elotroalex/s23-intro-dh/schedule.md

 ### Week 2 | Jan 31--Feb 2

-#### Where the Words Go
+#### Where The Words Have Been

 ##### Seminar

+**To do**
+- Working in pairs, pick a contemporary article of thematic interest to both of you engaging with text or corpus analysis from [*Digital Humanities Quarterly*](http://www.digitalhumanities.org/dhq/) or the "[*Journal of Cultural Analytics*](https://culturalanalytics.org/)".
+Read it online.
+As you read it, highlight the concepts you don't understand in the article using [hypothes.is](https://via.hypothes.is/).
+If you see a concept that you think you can explain to your partner, write a comment, start a dialogue.

 **To read**
 - Sharma, Rama Nath, and Pāṇini. *The Aṣṭādhyāyī of Pāṇini*.
 Munshiram Manoharlal Publishers, 1987.
-[Short selections]
+[Selections]
-- Saussure, Ferdinand. *Course in General Linguistics*.
-[Short selections]
+- Saussure, Ferdinand. *Course in General Linguistics*, 1913.
+[Selections]
+- Chomsky, Noam. *Syntactic Structures*.
+De Gruyter Mouton, 1957, Martino Publ, 2015.
+[Selections]

 **To watch**
 - Muralidharan, Aditi.
 [WordSeer Features](https://www.youtube.com/watch?v=fMyTkCsZcLU). *YouTube*.

-**To do**
-- Working in pairs, pick a contemporary article of thematic interest to both of you engaging with text or corpus analysis from [*Digital Humanities Quarterly*](http://www.digitalhumanities.org/dhq/) or the "[*Journal of Cultural Analytics*](https://culturalanalytics.org/)".
-Read it online.
-As you read it, highlight the concepts you don't understand in the article using [hypothes.is](https://via.hypothes.is/).
-If you see a concept that you think you can explain to your partner, write a comment, start a dialogue.

 ##### Studio